aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/textinputformat/_index.md

 ### Remarks

 If the text form field contains regular text, then valid format strings are "", "UPPERCASE", "LOWERCASE", "FIRST CAPITAL" and "TITLE CASE".
-The strings are case-insensitive.If the text form field contains a number or a date/time value, then valid format strings are number or date and time format strings.Microsoft Word allows strings with at most 64 characters.
+The strings are case-insensitive.

+If the text form field contains a number or a date/time value, then valid format strings are number or date and time format strings.

+Microsoft Word allows strings with at most 64 characters.

 ### Examples